-Although we have operations in many locations globally, we face various legal and operational risks and uncertainties as a result of being based in and having major operations in the PRC and Hong Kong.
+Although we have operations in many locations globally, we face various legal and operational risks and uncertainties as a result of being based in and having operations in mainland China and Hong Kong.
 We launched our GigaCloud Marketplace under our Hong Kong Subsidiary in 2019.
 Our PRC Subsidiaries perform cost functions and internal operational functions, but our PRC Subsidiaries do not generate revenue in the PRC.
 Accordingly, the laws and regulations of the PRC have an impact on the operational and procurement aspects of our business.
-Furthermore, the PRC government has authority to exert political and economic influence on the ability of a company with operations in the PRC and Hong Kong to conduct business, accept foreign investment or list on the United States or the other foreign exchange.
+Furthermore, the PRC government has authority to exert political and economic influence on the ability of a company with operations in mainland China and Hong Kong to conduct business, accept foreign investment or list on the United States or the other foreign exchange.
 For example, we may face risks associated with regulatory approvals of offshore offerings, anti-monopoly regulatory actions, oversight on cybersecurity and data privacy, the lack of inspection of the Public Company Accounting Oversight Board, or the PCAOB, of our auditors, as well as regulatory risks relating to companies in Hong Kong.
-Based on our inquiry with the relevant PRC government authority and the advice of our PRC legal counsel, we believe we, including our PRC Subsidiaries and our Hong Kong Subsidiary, are currently not required to file with the Cyberspace Administration of China, or the CAC, for a cybersecurity review as of the date hereof, because (i) our B2B ecommerce platform, GigaCloud Marketplace, is operated in Hong Kong under our Hong Kong Subsidiary with under one million users, and (ii) our GigaCloud Marketplace is a B2B ecommerce platform and any data we collected on our sellers and buyers are limited without any personal information.
-See "Risk Factors-Risks Related to Doing Business in China-The approval or other administration requirements of the China Securities Regulatory Commission, or the CSC, or other PRC governmental authorities, may be required in connection with this offering under a PR regulation or any new laws, rules or regulations to be enacted, and if required, we cannot assure you that we will be able to obtain such approval.
-The regulation also establishes more complex procedures for acquisitions conducted by foreign investors that could make it more difficult for us to grow through acquisitions."
-In light of recent statements and regulatory actions by the PRC government related to the PRC's extension of authority into Hong Kong, there is also risk that the PRC government may intervene or influence our operations in Hong Kong, as our operations in Hong Kong are subject to political and economic influence from the PRC government.
-Our Hong Kong Subsidiary may be subject to direct intervention or influence from the PRC government in the future due to changes in laws or other unforeseeable reasons.
-Such risks could impact our ability to conduct our business, accept foreign investments, or list on the United States or the other foreign exchange, result in a material change in our operations and/or the value of our Class A ordinary shares or could significantly limit or completely hinder our ability to offer or continue to offer Class A ordinary shares and/or other securities to investors and cause the value of the securities we are registering for sale to significantly decline or be worthless.
-See "Risk Factors-Risks Related to Doing Business in China-The PRC government may exert more control over offerings conducted overseas and/or foreign investment in China- and Hong Kong Sau exercise significant oversign and discretion over a company's ability to conduct business in the PRC and Hong Kong Aung Kong and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of the securities we are registering for sale." and "Risk Factors-Risks Related to Doing Business of the value of the securities on the value of our Glass factors-Risks Related to Doing Subility to conduct business in the PRC and Hong Kong, and may intervene i
+Based on our inquiry with the relevant PRC government authority and the advice of purple counsel, we believe we, including our PRC Subsidiaries and our Hong Kong Subsidiary, are currently not required to file with the Cyberspace Administration of China, or the CAC, for a cybersecurity review as of the date hereof, because (i) our B2B ecommerce platform, GigaCloud Marketplace, is operated in Hong Kong under our Hong Kong Subsidiary with under one million users, and (ii) our GigaCloud Marketplace is a B2B ecommerce platform and any data we collected on our sellers and buyers are limited without any personal information.
+See "Risk Related to Doing Business in China-The approval or other administration requirements of the China Securities Regulatory Commission, or the CSRC, or other PRC governmental authorities, may be required in connection with this offering under a PRC regulation